 Pass-Thru Mode When you need a great sounding amp to use with an existing audio matrix, the SF-16M excels, providing 16 RCA inputs and DB-25 source audio loop outputs for system expansion.
 In addition, the SF-16M’s DB-25 input allows for quick connection to Audio Authority audio matrix switchers such as HLX and ADX.
 The built-in FlexPort audio inputs can still be used in pass-thru mode to override any on-board RCA audio input, allowing for features such as local source selection, paging override, doorbell override, and room combining.

 Open Control Architecture The SF-16M is compatible with virtually any control system available today using RS-232, Ethernet or IR commands.
 2-way drivers for many of the top control systems are available for download from our website.
-In addition, iPad control of the SF‑16M is available by downloading control templates based on the Command Fusion control platform.*
+More information on using Control4, RTI, URC and others.

 Easy Setup Advanced setup tasks (input/output naming, group assignments, sound scene setup) are easy to perform using the SF-16M PC Utility (1.42 MiB) .
 The beta version is now available.
 The SF-16M’s front panel VFD display allows for access to basic settings required in a typical install (see an introductory video).
 For added security, the front panel can be locked out, preventing tampering of system settings.